 Algorithms have existed for much longer than computers though; many of the geometric patterns found in Islamic tiling and decoration are, arguably, a form of algorithmic art growing from a culture with a fascination for mathematics and abstract patterns.
 Many Renaissance paintings make use of maths also, in composition, proportion, and perspective.
-These early examples of course are debatable, but with certainty the idea of using algorithms to create art emerged in the 1960s.
+These early examples of course are debatable, but with certainty the idea of using algorithms to create digital art emerged in the 1960s.

 The first wave of algorithm art with the birth of computers